AdobeDocs/support-resources.en/help/data-sheets/hidden/bug-fixes.md

 ---
 # Bug fixes

+## Autoactivation test

+I submitted this on Saturday morning.
+No Publish Now.

 ## UGP-10584 Inline badges not working

 These badges should be on the same line as the bullet items.